oystehbr/FYS-STK4155/project2/README.md

 - To test an exercise, set the belonging if-statement to True

 #### >> helper.py 🚑👮🏼‍♂️
 This is our helper function.
-The functions that are included in this file are used in several exercises, and we chose to create this to improve code structure.
+The functions that are included in this file are used in several times in the project, and we chose to create this to improve code structure.

 #### >> activation_functions.py 🤼‍♂️🎚
 - As the filename highlights, collection of the different activation we are using in this project